-One of last week’s post was entitled Comparative Human and Bird Digestive & Respiratory Systems – it was a bit heady and I think the point was lost on the majority of readers.
+One of last week’s posts was entitled Comparative Human and Bird Digestive & Respiratory Systems – it was a bit heady and I think the point was lost on the majority of readers.
 The message was that avian and human digestive and respiratory systems are very different.

-We need to ask ourselves the motivation to feed our birds human food in the quantities that I’ve never seen.
+We need to ask ourselves the motivation to feed our birds human food in quantities that I’ve never seen.
 A post in a Facebook bird group really tripped my wire.

 Expect me to be disruptive – in a good way – because I’m certain some of the trends in pet bird care are going in the wrong direction however well-intentioned.

-I don’t remember the group – it doesn’t matter but a lot of chit chat regarding chops and veggies and fruit.
+I don’t remember the group – it doesn’t matter but a lot of chit-chat regarding chops and veggies and fruit.
 What stopped me in my tracks was a picture of a packet of smoothie mix.

 I always recall this quote from Mark Hagen when I picture whirling dervishes in the kitchen producing plates of “chops” twice the size of the bird.

-“Some Breeders have a romantic notion that captive diets which are complicated, labor intensive, using expensive ingredients are the most nutritious.
-Yet it is possible to feed easy to prepare, cost efficient diets which do not compromise proper levels of essential nutrients.”
+“Some Breeders have a romantic notion that captive diets which are complicated, labor-intensive, using expensive ingredients are the most nutritious.
+Yet it is possible to feed easy to prepare, cost-efficient diets which do not compromise proper levels of essential nutrients.”

 “I’m going to make smoothies for my green cheek conure” that’s when in my mind’s eye I pictured Chicago PD forensics picking shards of brain matter off the ceiling of our apartment – after my head exploded.